 #4 Prescreen, Prescreen, Prescreen

 Screening out unacceptable candidates and finding the right ones should start with automated processes.
 Use skills tests, aptitude tests, and even customized tests that determine an applicant’s ability to follow simple instructions.
 They’re all helpful for culling those candidates who should not move on to the interview process.
 Online tests that don’t require a candidate to come on site can save time and expense.
 Thus, you can hire hourly workers faster.

 Interviewing fewer candidates is the most effective way to cut down time spent in the hiring of hourly workers.
 Start with phone or video chat interviews rather than in-person encounters.
 This automatically screens out people who can’t be on time for a virtual interview or who can’t communicate effectively.
 If you have the capability to do group job interviews on-site as well, this can help keep things moving.
 In any event, standardize the questions (while allowing room for ad-libbing) to keep interviews on point.

 #6 Streamline Processes to Hire Hourly Workers Faster

-#7 Implement Applicant Tracking System to Hire Hourly Workers Faster
+#7 Implement an Applicant Tracking System to Hire Hourly Workers Faster

-An automated, virtual applicant tracking system (ATS) is one of the most useful tools in recruiting hourly workers faster.
-It allows you to source candidates more effectively, create workflows that eliminate bottlenecks, replaces paper processes, and analyze which activities and job boards are bringing results and which ones are simply bogging things down.
+An automated, mobile-first applicant tracking system (ATS) is one of the most useful tools in recruiting hourly workers faster.
+It allows you to source candidates more effectively, create workflows that eliminate bottlenecks, and replaces paper processes.
+Plus, it analyzes which activities and job boards are bringing results and which ones are simply bogging things down.
 Once the right candidate is hired, all the information from the ATS can also be imported directly into an onboarding system to get your new hourly worker up and running as soon as possible.

-Learn more about how Efficient Hire can help you recruit, hire, and onboard faster and request a demo.
+Learn more about how Efficient Hire’s Smart Chat Apply can get you started to recruit, hire, and onboard faster – request a free demo today!